jhuintprog/fall2019/wave.md

 The function declarations are for functions defined in `wave.c`: these are described in more detail below.

-## `read_wav_header`, `write_wav_header`
+## `read_wave_header`, `write_wave_header`

-Two functions called `read_wav_header` and `write_wav_header` are provided (including implementations in `wave.c`) which, respectively, read the header information from a WAVE file, and write header information for a WAVE file.
+Two functions called `read_wave_header` and `write_wave_header` are provided (including implementations in `wave.c`) which, respectively, read the header information from a WAVE file, and write header information for a WAVE file.
 WAVE files are essentially just header information followed by a sequence of sample values.

-You can look at the implementation of `read_wav_header` and `write_wav_header` to see how they use your binary I/O functions.
+You can look at the implementation of `read_wave_header` and `write_wave_header` to see how they use your binary I/O functions.
 Note that both routines are hard-coded to support only 16 bits per sample, 44.1 KHz, stereo (two channel) WAVE files.
 For our purposes, the only "interesting" value in the WAVE header is the number of *stereo* samples, which determines the length of the audio.
-Note that a stereo sample consists of *two* 16-bit signed integer values.
+Note that a stereo sample consists of *two* 16-bit signed integer values, one for each channel (left and right).

 ## `render_sine_wave`, `render_square_wave`, `render_saw_wave`